 The objective is to reduce morbidity and mortality through the assessment and management of the respiratory system, the cardiovascular system, and the neurologic system.

-Each system is assessed and managed to ensure optimization of oxygenation, ventilation, and perfusion, stabilization of cardiopulmonary function, and preservation of neurologic function.
+Each system is assessed and managed to ensure optimization of oxygenation, ventilation, and perfusion.
+These actions are carried out in order to stabilize cardiopulmonary function, and preserve neurologic function.